-Unless you live in a sun belt region, winter is the most damaging season for your car.
+Winter is the most damaging season for cars.
 During the winter months, your car’s paint, tires, glass, plastic and other surfaces will be at the mercy of the elements, including wind, rain, sleet, snow, sand, gravel, cinders, salt and road oil.

 Your car’s tires have a tough job in the winter, too.
 Liberal use of a high quality tire dressing keeps tires looking good during the harshest weather and provides a barrier to the elements and to ozone that can cause rubber to deteriorate.

 Don’t forget to inspect your windshield wipers.
 Replace them if there’s any sign of wear.
 Remember, you’re going to be counting on your wipers to deal with winter’s worst.
-While you’re at it, check your wash fluid and add a wash booster.
-A good wash booster will help cut through road salt, road grime and mud so you can see.
+While you’re at it, check your wash fluid and add a wash booster for better visibility under conditions involving road salt, road grime and mud.

 Have the cooling system checked for the correct concentration and level of antifreeze.
 If your vehicle needs additional coolant, follow the manufacturer’s recommendation for the ratio of water to coolant.
 If your coolant is more than two years old, it should be flushed and refilled.

 Winter preparation, especially in cold climate regions, will help your car make it to Spring in good condition.
-If you take a weekend before the cold weather sets in to change the oil, check the tires, change your wipe blades, check your battery and coolant, and polish and wax your car, you'll be ready for Winter’s worst.
+Take a weekend before cold weather sets in to change the oil, check the tires, change your wipe blades, check your battery and coolant, and polish and wax your car.
+You’ll be ready for Winter’s worst.